liefery-it-legacy/blog/_posts/2018-07-31-to-optimize-your-workflow-make-it-disappear.md

 [GitHub-Jira-Bot](https://github.com/liefery/github-jira-bot).
 The bot helps us in two ways: It moves relevant information from a Jira ticket into the pull request an GitHub.
 And it moves relevant information from GitHub back to Jira.
-The goal being, to provide the right context in every tool to help solve the task at hand and to remove the need of switching to a different service.
+The goal being to provide the right context in every tool to help solve the task at hand and to remove the need of switching to a different service.

 We also use a couple of Jira's other GitHub integrations to improve our workflow.
-Tickets move around our agile board from `In progress`, to `Ready for review` and from thereon to `On master`.
+Tickets move around our agile board from `In progress` to `Ready for review`, and from there to `On master`.

 ## Our workflow